 THE ULTIMATE JAPANESE FOOD GUIDE

 We adore Japanese food.
-It’s my absolute favorite cuisine in the world and a big reason why we love visiting this country.
-If you enjoy Japanese food as much as we do, then you need to read our Japanese Food Guide.
-It includes popular dishes in Japan as well as regional specialties by prefecture, including Osaka.
+If I had to eat just one cuisine for the rest of my life, then it would definitely be Japanese.
+If you enjoy Japanese food as much as we do, then our Japanese Food Guide may be of interest to you.
+It lists some of the most popular dishes in Japan as well as regional specialties by prefecture, including Osaka.

 WHERE TO EAT